Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model

 \section{Abstract}

-We re-examine sterile neutrino dark matter in gauged $U(1)_{B-L}$ model.
-Improvements have been made by tracing and careful evaluation of the evolution of the number densities of sterile neutrino $N$ and extra neutral gauge boson $Z'$.
-As a result, the cosmologically interesting gauge coupling of $U(1)_{B-L}$ for freeze-in sterile neutrino turns out to be smaller than the values reported in the literature, to avoid the overproduction of $Z'$ so that it is consistent with the Big Bang Nucleosynthesis and the Cosmic Microwave Background constraints on the effective number of neutrino species.
-Similarly, the free streaming length constraints exclude a large parameter space derived in previous studies.
+We reexamine sterile neutrino dark matter in gauged $U(1)_{B-L}$ model.
+Improvements have been made by tracing and careful evaluation of the evolution of the number densities of sterile neutrinos $N$ and extra neutral gauge bosons $Z'$.
+As a result, the cosmologically-interesting gauge coupling of $U(1)_{B-L}$ for freeze-in sterile neutrinos turns out to be smaller than the values reported in the literature.
+This avoids the overproduction of $Z'$ so that it is consistent with the big bang nucleosynthesis and the cosmic microwave background constraints on the effective number of neutrino species.
+Similarly, the free-streaming length constraints exclude a large parameter space derived in previous studies.
 In addition to known freeze-in pair production of $N$ from the standard model fermion pairs, we find the case that $N$ is dominantly produced from a pair of $Z'$ at the temperature characterized by the $B-L$ breaking scalar mass.
 Thus, the naive truncation of the $U(1)_{B-L}$ scalar contribution made in the literature is not valid.